 •A copy of our 2017 Guides to Local Food for Northern Michigan and Southeast Michigan delivered straight to your door

 All you have to do is sign up for our Southeastern Michigan newsletter between April 15-30.
 Then we will contact the winner by email in early May!

 Welcome spring to the U.P. dressed as your favorite woodland creature drinking local beer, with local ingredients, while listening to local music at the Festival of the Angry Bear this Saturday, April 6 from 3 p.m. to midnight at the Ore Dock Brewing Company in Marquette.

 This simple grilled flatbread is a summer staple.
-As the seasons change, try mixing it up with local topping combinations like Strawberries, Basil & Leelanau Raclette or Summer Squash, Zucchini & Boss Mouse Montasio!
+In spring, top it with asparagus and goat cheese, but, as the seasons change, try mixing it up with local topping combinations like Strawberries, Basil & Leelanau Raclette or Summer Squash, Zucchini & Boss Mouse Montasio!
 This simple five-minute naan is even tasty enough to eat by itself.